 Yes, you can.
 However, if you want to work before you graduate, by law you can only accept part-time contracts, which means you may work up until 20 hours maximum weekly and 1040 hours yearly.
 In case you wish to work full-time before you graduate, you must convert your stay permit from study to work permit, but only within the annual quotas established by law.

-Yes you can, but only within the some general rules and only as long as your study permit is valid.
+Yes, you can, but only within some general rules and only as long as your study permit is valid.